Skip to content

 To buy pension ‘lost’ due to industrial action an employee can commence an APC whether they are in the 50/50 section or the main scheme.
 An employer is not required to pay towards the APC cost for ‘strike’ periods but can do so if they want to, and have the necessary discretion in place.

 Where there is more than one period of unpaid absence in a year, the employee will no longer be required to make an election each time they return to work.
-The change to the regulations allowing the employer the discretion to extend the 30 days means that one election for the year’s absences is now possible.
+The change to the regulations allowing the employer the discretion to extend the time limit means that one election for the year’s absences is now possible.

 The maximum period of ‘lost’ pension a member can buy is 36 months.
 If the member does not return to work after a period of unpaid absence, they cannot pay an APC for ‘lost pension’.